MarkovYu/Python_For_Psychologists_24/_sources/introduction/introduction_2.md

 # Introduction II

-This week, while I'm away on a conference in Italy, I want you to explore the basics of Jupyter Notebooks.
-Don't worry, you won't have to program anything by yourself at this point.
-I just want you to familiarize yourself with the application so that next time, we can dive right into our first Python programming session!
-We will also do a more in depth introduction to jupyter notebooks next week.
+This week, we will explore the basics of Jupyter Notebooks and Colab notebooks.
+We will familiarize with the applications and dive right into our first Python programming session!
-All I want you to do for today, is work through this page, look at the screenshots and follow along by yourself.
-If you run into any issues, we will discuss them the week after when I'm back!
-Good luck and have fun!

 ### Objectives 📍

-- Learn how to open jupyter notebooks locally and create your own jupyter notebook
+- Learn how to open Jupyter notebooks locally and create your own Jupyter notebook
+- Learn how to open Colab notebooks and create your own notebook
+- Learn basic and efficient usage of the Jupyter ecosystem & notebooks
+    - What is Jupyter & how to utilize Jupyter notebooks
+- Ask and answer questions

 ### Materials 📓

-None
+Please see the rendered version of the `jupyter notebook` [Introduction II - jupyter notebooks](https://markovyu.github.io/Python_For_Psychologists_24/introduction/intro_jupyter.html) in the `ToC` on the left.

-### tasks for subsequent meeting 🖥️✍🏽📖
+### Homework 🖥️✍🏽📖

-None
+You should create a `jupyter notebook` with
+- **mandatory**:  `3 different cells`:
+            - 1 rendered markdown cell within which you name your favorite movie and describe why you like it via
+              max.
+2 sentences
+            - 1 code cell with an equation (e.g. `1+1`, `(a+b)/(c+d)`, etc.)
+            - 1 raw cell with your favorite snack
+- **optional**: try to include a picture of your favorite animal
+- save the notebook and e-mail it to **Markov@psych.uni-frankfurt.de**

+Please note that the deadline for the assignment is: **XXX**.

 ## Open jupyter notebook